huixiancheng/No-CPGNet/README.md

 ![pipeline](assert/CPGNet.png)

 - ~~This is **N**on-**O**fficial implementation of [CPGNet](https://arxiv.org/abs/2204.09914).~~ Just a simple try and just simple reproduction based on [SMVF](https://github.com/GangZhang842/SMVF). :joy::joy::joy:
+- Here is the official [Repo](https://github.com/GangZhang842/CPGNet).

+## New Fix:
+- Find that the down-sampling and upsampling stages is not same with the paper.
+I think this will affect performance.
+- However, changing to the correct setting will result in more GPU memory consumption.
+(Feature map is twice as big)
+- Also, CosineAnnealingWarmUpRestarts look better than StepLR.
 - Waiting for training results. :sleeping: :zzz:
-- Here is the official [Repo](https://github.com/GangZhang842/CPGNet).

 ## Environment Setup
 Please refer to [SMVF](https://github.com/GangZhang842/SMVF) repo. ~~**Note:** Make sure deep_point is installed.~~